-In any business the relationship with the client has always been more more than crucial: customers have a choice and any market is highly competitive.
+In any business the relationship with the customer has always been more more than crucial.
+Why?
+Customers have a choice and any market is highly competitive.

 Service Design Thinking, feedback loops and opportunities seeking

-The successful growth of different businesses has been based on service: Service Design Thinking starts, yes, from designing tangible products, but it consists also in improving and innovating the services customers use across different touchpoints.
-Product innovation will make a positive impact on customers but also will improve the experience of employee who are necessary for delivering that service.
-All processes in which the business is involved should be designed accordingly creating value in a customer-centric way.
+Beyond any doubt, the successful growth of different businesses has been based on service.
+Service Design Thinking starts, in fact, from designing tangible services, but it consists mainly in improving and innovating the services customers use across different touchpoints.
+Moreover, service and product innovation will make a positive impact on customers but also will improve the experience of employee who are necessary for delivering that service.
+All processes in which the business is involved should be then designed accordingly creating value in a customer-centric way.

 How a company delivers to its customers is as important as what it delivers, and the first step when planning for growth should be identify and fully understand the market and its customers’ journeys.

 Customer journey means paying attention to the complete, end-to-end experience customers have with a company from their perspective.
 Once all these steps are mapped out, you are able to develop a user-centred design that focus not on the artifact, but on people interacting with the business and their outcomes.